Get a Wiggle On & Move It!!!

 What it’s All About

-These books, published in the '70's, are available through The Blind Children's Fund or you can probably get them through your local library or Early Intervention Program.
+These books, published in the ’70’s, are occasionally available through Amazon or you can probably get them through your local library or Early Intervention Program.

 Or, I can sum up both books for you right now…

 Blind babies need love, too.
 Please don’t just leave them in their cribs all day!
 Pick them up, hug them, talk to them, and even throw them birthday parties.

 As I said earlier, these books are sweet and the pictures are cute, but they must have been written at a time when blind babies were simply ignored or left on orphanage doorsteps.
 They really don’t offer much more advice than the above statement.
 Sorry to disappoint you, but I’m sure you already know that it’s important to love your blind infant!
 Chances are that you’re not going to find the information you need in these books.

 A Bit of Wisdom